kaeri-gg/guess-game/README.md

 2. Guess the hidden number within the range for that mode.
 3. Use the hints to adjust your next guess (e.g., "too high" or "too low").
 4. If you guess the number correctly, your score is recorded locally.
-5. If you reach a new highscore, it will be highlighted.
+5. If you reach a new high score, it will be highlighted.
 6. Play again with the same name or restart to change the player.

 ## Configuration